JennyGeryak/wet-editor/public/app/wiki.md

 <a name="Key_Scope"></a>

 ## Key_Scope
-it singelton which contain current key combinations
+it is singelton which contain current key combinations,
+    and have functional to work with it.

 **Kind**: global class
 **Version**: 1.0.0